 Anyway, all of this naturally led to me, a now 23-year-old Jewish woman, writing an unbelievably niche article about the cross section of Harry Styles and his Jewish adjacency.
 I’ve trained for this, I was born for this, and it’s my pleasure to give this gift to you all.
 Let’s dive in.

-While One Direction was formed on The X Factor in 2010, 2011 is really the year their careers took off in the UK.
+While One Direction was formed on The X Factor in 2010, we’re going to kick off this timeline in 2011, as that’s the year 1D truly started seeing success.
 Their first album, Up All Night, was released in the UK only, meaning I had to listen to it on YouTube until it was released in the US in 2012.
 This album is the soundtrack to their first documentary, One Direction: A Year in the Making, which came out in November 2011.